willow-ahrens/Finch.jl/docs/src/guides/tensor_formats.md

 # Storage Tree Level Formats

-This section describes the formatted storage for finch tensors, the first argument to the [`Tensor`](@ref) constructor.
-The finch storage types hold all of the tensor data, and can be nested hierarchichally.
+This section describes the formatted storage for Finch tensors, the first argument to the [`Tensor`](@ref) constructor.
+Level storage types holds all of the tensor data, and can be nested hierarchichally.

 Finch represents tensors hierarchically in a tree, where each node in the tree is a vector of subtensors and the leaves are the elements.
 Thus, a matrix is